velavan-007/LOCALMIND-CHAT-APP/README.md

 ## 📌 Project Introduction

-LOCALMIND-CHAT-APP is a powerful, locally-hosted AI chat application built using Python and Gradio.
-This project enables seamless interaction with both local Large Language Models (via Ollama) and cloud-based AI models (via OpenAI) using text, images, audio, and PDF documents.

-The application combines multimodal AI capabilities, Retrieval-Augmented Generation (RAG), local speech-to-text processing, and persistent chat history into a single modern interface.
+LOCALMIND-CHAT-APP is a powerful, locally-hosted AI chat application built using Python and Gradio.This project enables seamless interaction with both local Large Language Models (via Ollama) and cloud-based AI models (via OpenAI) using text, images, audio, and PDF documents.The application combines multimodal AI capabilities, Retrieval-Augmented Generation (RAG), local speech-to-text processing, and persistent chat history into a single modern interface.

 ---